 Native plants, by definition, are plants that existed in the Great Lakes region prior to the arrival of European settlers.
 They contribute to the rich and productive relationships among plants, animals, insects and microorganisms in natural ecosystems such as woodlands, prairies, and wetlands.

-We are working with our engineering and landscape architect consultants to properly manage these native plants and flowers.
+The city is working to properly manage these native plants and flowers.
 Over the upcoming several months, we will be removing upland dead trees and invasive shrubs throughout the park, to help improve visibility to the lake, biodiversity, and aesthetics.
 We are working on a multi-year vegetation management program, to install additional native plantings and trees, and provide weed control.

 For more information on native trees or shrubs, contact SOCWA at (248) 546-5818 or visit Michigan State University's Native Plants webpage.